johannespetrat/bitcoin_backtester/README.md

 One day this will become a testing platform for trading strategies for a variety of cryptocurrencies (Bitcoin, Ether, etc.).

 ## Project TODOs
-1. add portfolio that automatically updates market value of positions
-2. add possibility to trade on several exchanges
+1. add possibility to trade on several exchanges
-3. interfaces with APIs of common exchanges
+2. interfaces with APIs of common exchanges

 ## Getting Started